 The Bottom Line

-Simply put, the Cyber-shot WX9 is one of the best cameras you'll find in the sub-$200 price range right now, when you combine this camera's image quality, performance, design, video capabilities, and ease of use.
+Simply put, my Sony Cyber-shot WX9 review reveals that this is one of the best cameras you'll find in the sub-$200 price range right now, when you combine this camera's image quality, performance, design, video capabilities, and ease of use.

 Few cameras in this price range excel in as many areas as the WX9.
 You might find some sub-$200 cameras that have a great design or that are easy to use, but finding one that can do everything well is pretty rare.
 It's a nice-looking camera, too, with a really sharp LCD screen.